This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 But that’s not all: these individuals also had a 17% lower risk of developing insulin resistance and a narrower waist circumference (Penner et al. 201316).

 Therefore, unlike tobacco, smoking cannabis lowers insulin levels in the long term and increases insulin sensitivity.

-For this reason, marijuana could even have a positive effect on people with diabetes (Alpert 201317).
+For this reason, marijuana could even positively affect people with diabetes (Alpert 201317).

-Nevertheless, I do not advise you to resort to marijuana or combine it with intermittent fasting.
+Nevertheless, I do not advise you to use marijuana or combine it with intermittent fasting.
 Instead, I am simply preparing facts based on recent studies.

 While smoking natural tobacco and cannabis does not break the fast, it may differ from most cigarette brands and vapor.

 This effect is due to added sugars and is underestimated by most people who smoke regularly (Seidenberg et al. 201918).

 Therefore, if you already smoke during intermittent fasting, try to switch to rolled cigarettes with natural tobacco, no added sugar, and fewer chemicals.

 Not only will this make it less likely that you might break your fast, but it could also make conventional cigarettes healthier.

 Although smoking natural tobacco is thus possible during intermittent fasting, it could be more harmful during prolonged fasting.